Research Division of the Prime Minister's Department: Post–2018 Malaysian general election

 Meanwhile, former Prime Minister Najib denied having any knowledge of the Research Division's letter, claiming that it was a government secret not meant for public eyes.
 During a press conference on 31 July, Hasanah's lawyer Datuk Shaharudin Ali confirmed that the letter was genuine and asserted that the letter between MEIO and the CIA was part of the work of intelligence gathering and national security.
 The former Director Hasanah lodged a police report on the grounds that the letter should not have been leaked for national security reasons.
 On 6 August 2018, Ab Jalil Backer, the leader of a group called Angkatan Karyawan Nasionalis, claimed that the CIA had leaked MEIO's letter and also alleged that the US spy agency had been colluding with Pakatan Harapan.

+In May 2018, amid changes in the government under the Seventh Mahathir cabinet, discussions arose regarding the potential abolition of the Malaysian External Intelligence Organisation (MEIO), as reported by a news article.
+The Division's Director-General until the 2018 Malaysian general election was Datuk Hasanah Abdul Hamid.

-On 22 August 2018, the news website Malaysiakini reported that the Malaysian Government appointed Ahmad Shublee Othman as the next Director of MEIO.
+Following the election, on 22 August 2018, Ahmad Shublee Othman was appointed as the new Director of MEIO.

-In late August 2018, former MEIO director-general Hasanah was remanded in police custody over the alleged misappropriation of election funds during the 2018 general election.
-In mid April 2021, High Court Justice Datuk Ahmad Shahrir Mohd Salleh granted Hasanah a "discharge not amounting to an acquittal" (DNAA) in a trial involving the misuse of RM50.4 million (US$12.1 million) from the 1Malaysia Development Berhad sovereignty fund.
+In late August 2018, former MEIO director-general Hasanah was remanded in police custody over alleged misappropriation of election funds during the 2018 general election.
+In April 2021, Hasanah was granted a "discharge not amounting to an acquittal" in a trial involving misuse of funds from the 1Malaysia Development Berhad (1MDB) sovereign fund.

-In June 2022, Hasanah applied to have her DNAA converted to a full acquittal.
-On 10 August 2022, Judicial Commissioner Roz Mawar Rozain granted Hasanah a full acquittal.
+In June 2022, Hasanah applied to have her "discharge not amounting to an acquittal" converted to a full acquittal, which was granted on 10 August 2022 by Judicial Commissioner Roz Mawar Rozain.

-Structure

-The Research Division or Malaysian External Intelligence Organisation is part of Malaysia's national security covert intelligence agency.
-It is believed to have more than 1,000 agents, officers, and operatives around the world.
-MEIO works with several other Malaysian government departments and agencies including the Special Branch, military intelligence, and the National Security Council.
-MEIO has covert intelligence sources around the world and shares its information with the Prime Minister, the Malaysian Cabinet, Special Branch, and other agencies.

-The Division's Director-General was Datuk Hasanah Abdul Hamid until the 2018 Malaysian general election.
+Present day

+Recent developments indicate MEIO's revival under new leadership following the restructuring.
+The research division, which functioned as a front for an intelligence agency under the previous Barisan Nasional government, will not be disbanded but given new direction under a new chief, as stated by high-placed sources.

+Functions

+The Research Division of the Prime Minister's Department is tasked with helping to improve national security and well-being, strengthen national sovereignty, and maintain the country's international reputation.